BestTimesToVisit.com Logo

 food

 Santorini's volcanic soil produces unique wines.
-Go beyond the typical tourist wineries and seek out smaller, family-run estates for a more intimate tasting experience.
-Learn about the island's viticulture and savor the distinctive flavors of Assyrtiko and other local varietals.
+Go beyond the large wineries and visit a smaller, family-run estate for a more intimate tasting experience.
+Learn about the winemaking process and savor the distinctive flavors of Assyrtiko and other local varietals.

 Best time: Jun-Sep